 Get to Know Your Mortar and Pestle

-It is very important that you know exactly the type of material that your mortar and pestle are made from.
+It is very important that you know exactly the type of material that your mortar and pestle is made from.
 Every type requires a different cleaning and caring technique.

-- Warm Water: After each use, thoroughly rinse your mortar and pestle (or molcajete) with warm water.
+- Warm Water: After each use, thoroughly rinse your mortar and pestle with warm water.
 Repeat a couple of times.

-- Never, Ever Use Soap: You know how you should never use soap to clean a cast iron skillet?
-Well, the same applies to this type of mortar and pestle.
-The reason is that since it is porous volcanic rock that is used in making this kind of mortar and pestle, those little holes will trap the scent and taste of soap.
+- Never, Ever Use Soap: You know how you should never use soap to clean a cast-iron skillet?
+The same applies to this type of mortar and pestle.
+The porous volcanic rock has little holes that will trap the scent and taste of soap.

 - Air Dry: It is very important that your mortar and pestle be completely dry before putting it away.
-If you don't scrap away, properly rinse off, and thoroughly dry the molcajete, it can possibly grow mold.
-After properly cleaning it, use a towel to blot excess water off the surface.
+If you don't empty, properly rinse, and thoroughly dry the molcajete, it could attract mold.
+After cleaning it, use a towel to blot excess water off the surface.
 Flip it upside down, then right side up, and repeat if needed to ensure even air drying.

-- Dealing With a Stinky Mortar and Pestle: One great thing about using a volcanic rock mortar is that over time, just like a cast iron skillet, certain flavors are absorbed into it; This can lend a nice taste to whatever it is that you are grinding.
-But there are times when those trapped flavors are unwanted or get to be too much.
-The solution is another round of seasoning -- fret not, as it won’t be as difficult the second time around.
-You should really only require one, or two, rounds with grinding of rice.
-After this, you should be all set again.
+- Dealing With a Stinky Mortar and Pestle: One great thing about using a volcanic rock mortar is that over time, just like a cast-iron skillet, certain flavors are absorbed into it.
+This can lend a nice taste to whatever it is that you are grinding.
+But there are times when those trapped flavors are unwanted or become too strong.
+The solution is another round of seasoning—fret not, as it won’t be as difficult the second time around.
+You should really only require one or two rounds of grinding of rice.

 - Protect Your Countertop and Tables: The surface of this type of mortar and pestle are rough and it can scratch surfaces.
 Simply place a kitchen towel underneath the molcajete to prevent damaged surfaces.